Securing Legacy PLCs with Non-Intrusive Approaches

 Aligning with NIST 800-171 and CMMC

-When securing legacy PLCs, it's crucial to align with relevant compliance standards such as NIST 800-171 and CMMC.
+When securing legacy PLCs, align with relevant compliance standards such as NIST 800-171 and CMMC.

 - Access controls: Implement robust access controls as specified by NIST 800-171 to protect Controlled Unclassified Information (CUI).